anoma/ethereum-bridge/README.md

 - `Bridge.sol`
 - `Hub.sol`

-`Hub` smart contract is in chart of keeping track of the existing contract addresses and can be queries by other smart contracts.
+`Hub` smart contract is in charge of keeping track of the existing contract addresses and can be queries by other smart contracts.

 `Bridge` is in charge of authorizing tokens the transfers between the chains.

 `Governance` functionality is twofold: keep the namada validator set up-to-date and upgrade existing contract to new versions.